-- Maximum 10% of its net assets in undertakings for collective investment (UCITS and/or other UCIs); - Maximum 10% of its net assets in closed-ended Real Estate Investment Trusts (REITS) qualifying as transferable securities; - Maximum10% of its net assets in contingent convertible bonds; - Maximum 5% of its net assets in debt securities unrated and/or graded below Standard & Poor's rating of BBB- or an equivalent rating issued by another rating agency.
+- Maximum 10% of its net assets in undertakings for collective investment (UCITS and/or other UCIs). - Maximum 10% of its net assets in closed-ended Real Estate Investment Trusts (REITS) qualifying as transferable securities. - Maximum of 10% of its net assets in China A-shares, via the use of the Shanghai Hong Kong Stock Connect and/or the Shenzhen - Hong Kong Stock Connect markets, or any similar acceptable securities trading and clearing linked programmes or any other eligible means providing Chinese companies stock market access which may be available. - Maximum 10% of its net assets in SPACs (Special Purpose Acquisition Companies). - Maximum 10% of its net assets in structured products (as described below). - Maximum 10% of its net assets in contingent convertible bonds. - Maximum 5% of its net assets in debt securities unrated and/or graded below Standard & Poor's rating of BBB- or an equivalent rating issued by another rating agency.
 The Investment Manager may keep these downgraded securities and will sell them on a discretionary basis, according to the conditions on the relevant market and the Investment Manager's related forecasts.